Chemical Fiber Blade

 PCD (Diamond-Tipped) or Tungsten Carbide.

-Chemical fiber blades come in various types, each designed for specific cutting tasks in the textile and synthetic fiber industries.
-Here are some common types and their functions:
+Chemical fiber blades are engineered in various types to meet specific challenges in the textile and synthetic fiber industries.
+The blade’s design is critical for achieving optimal cutting performance, efficiency, and product quality.
+Here are the most common types and their functions.

 Long Strip Blade